-To verify your domain and set up email with G Suite, you update your domain’s DNS records.
+To verify your domain and set up email with Google Workspace, you update your domain’s DNS records.
 These custom DNS records are typically hosted by your domain host (typically where you purchased your domain).

 If your domain host service package doesn’t allow you to create new DNS records, you can use a third-party DNS host.
 Several DNS hosting services, such as ClouDNS.net and FreeDNS, offer custom DNS hosting at no cost, in addition to paid advanced DNS features.

 Your domain host uses custom DNS records to direct website traffic, email, and other internet requests to your domain.
 For example, MX records route your domain’s email through servers hosted by an email provider.